nmhoward1/Chewy_Marketing_Data_Analysis_Project/README.md

 4. **Visualization**
    - Pivot table charts and screenshots highlight trends and insights.
-   - All visual outputs stored in the `Images/` folder.
+   - All visual outputs are stored in the `Images/` folder.
+     Sample 4 pivots
+     Sample 4 visuals

 ---